RoMalms10/Notable/README.md

 # Notable Take Home Test

-To access the files from my computer, go to Ubuntu terminal and type "explorer.exe ." and take the files from there.

 ## Welcome to my take home assignment
 To run this code, you need to have go set up and working in your environment.